-In Shetland the otter population was estimated as 700-900 adults in 1988 .
-The Shetland Amenity Trust Map 11: Otter sightings in the Shetland Marine Region started monitoring otter numbers annually in 2010.
+In Shetland the otter population was estimated as 700-900 adults in 1988.
+The Shetland Amenity Trust started monitoring otter numbers annually in 2010.
 A total of six stretches of coastline are surveyed.
 These surveys indicate that the species is in favourable conservation status, with the number of active holts at monitored sites approximately 20% higher than the mean number recorded between 2010-2014.